microsoft/api-guidelines/graph/GuidelinesGraph.md

 ### Error Handling

-Microsoft REST API Guidelines provide guidelines that Microsoft REST APIs should follow when returning error condition responses.
+Microsoft REST API Guidelines provide guidelines that Microsoft Graph APIs should follow when returning error condition responses.
 You can improve API traceability and consistency by using recommended Graph error model: